Paulus the woodgnome: History

 The first Paulus comic strip was published on February 2, 1946, in the Dutch newspaper Het Vrije Volk.
 Like most comic strips in The Netherlands at the time it was published in text comics format, with the text below the images.
 During the first 12 years nearly 3500 individual strips were written and drawn.
 Dulieu temporarily interrupted his comic strip in 1957 to focus more on his radio series adaptation of Paulus.
 After the show was cancelled in 1963 he continued making new comic strips until 1967–1968, when he focused on a new project: a TV puppet series.
 Between 1974 and 1984 Dulieu drew his final series of comics about Paulus.

 Apart from Het Vrije Volk the comics were also published in magazines such as Kris Kras, Bobo, Avrobode and Eva.

 Storyline

 Paulus is a gnome who lives in the woods.
 His friends are Oehoeboeroe (pronounced: "Oohoobooroo") the owl, Salomo the raven and Gregorius the badger.
-His archenemy is Eucalypta the witch and her assistant Krakras the soup chicken.
+His archenemy is Eucalypta the witch and her assistant Krakras.